World of Hyatt Business Credit Card Review

 We at ToP often talk about the World of Hyatt program and how valuable it can be for award travelers.
-Recently, Chase launched the Chase World of Hyatt Business credit card to complement the World of Hyatt personal credit card.
+Recently, Chase launched the Quidget_Hyatt_Biz to complement the Quidget_Hyatt.
 How does the Hyatt Business card compare to the older personal card?
-In our view at ToP, the Hyatt Business rewards high spenders but offers little in the way of benefits or perks.
+We will cover the welcome offer, card benefits, earning structure, and give our overall thoughts in this World of Hyatt Business credit card review.

 - 4 points per $1 spent at Hyatt (this is in addition to the 5 base points earned as a World of Hyatt member)

 - 2 points per $1 spend on fitness and gym memberships (plus categories of highest spend listed below)

 - 1 point per dollar on all other eligible purchases

 Additionally, the card earns 2 Bonus Points per $1 spent in your top three spend categories each quarter through 12/31/24.
 Starting in 2025 you will earn 2 Bonus Points per $1 spent in your top two categories (not 3).
 The following categories are included:

 - Airline tickets purchased directly with the airline

 - Car rental agencies

 - Gas stations

 The benefits of the Quidget_Hyatt_Biz revolve around Hyatt stays.
 Here is a list of some of the most notable ones: